kornelski/pngquant/lib/MANUAL.md

 ## Compiling and Linking

-The library can be linked with ANSI C and C++ programs.
+The library can be linked with ANSI C, C++ and [Rust](https://crates.io/crates/imagequant/) programs.
 It has no external dependencies.

 To build on Unix-like systems run: